-The detractors from relative returns were led by Diageo, the UK based drinks business, Skyworks, the US mobile communications company, and Novo Nordisk, the Danish pharmaceutical business
+The detractors from relative returns were led by Diageo, the UK based drinks business, Skyworks, the US mobile communications company, and Novo Nordisk, the Danish pharmaceutical business known for its weight-loss and diabetes drugs.

 Diageo, owned by Veritas and Metropolis, continued to suffer from a post-Covid cyclical downturn in its business, with its share price falling a further 19%, although both managers believe the company will eventually recover when favourable structural trends reassert themselves.
 There are, however, new risks to the company's profits outlook from tariffs, although the initial reaction of the share price to "Liberation Day" was positive because the outcome for the sector was less bad than feared.
-For example. there were no additional duties levied in imports from Canada and Mexico.
+For example, there were no additional duties levied in imports from Canada and Mexico.
 "Diageo isn't paying tariffs on tequila or Canadian whisky," Veritas pointed out.